Pakettikauppa/woo-pakettikauppa/README.md

 # Features

-* Integrates Pakettikauppa.fi with WooCommerce
+* Integrates Pakettikauppa with WooCommerce
-* Based on the official [Pakettikauppa.fi API library](https://github.com/Pakettikauppa/api-library)
+* Based on the official [Pakettikauppa API library](https://github.com/Pakettikauppa/api-library)
-* Supports WooCommerce shipping zones (though Pakettikauppa.fi is currently only available in Finland)
+* Supports WooCommerce shipping zones (though Pakettikauppa is currently only available in Finland)
 * Store owners can specify themselves any fixed rate for a shipping or have free shipping if the order value is above a certain limit
-* Customers can choose to ship products to an address or to any pickup point available from the Pakettikauppa.fi shipping methods
+* Customers can choose to ship products to an address or to any pickup point available from the Pakettikauppa shipping methods
 * Store owner can generate the shipping label in one click
 * Store owners and customers get tracking code links and status information
 * Test mode available that uses the testing API